-Currently, there are three options for students to receive a Covid-19 vaccination, regardless of where they are registered.
-But as a foreign student, a vaccination in Germany is only possible with a German health insurance.
+Currently, there are several options to receive a COVID-19 vaccination, regardless of where you are registered.
+As a foreign student, a vaccination in Germany is only possible with German health insurance.

 Since mid-July, doctors and vaccination centres in Thuringia can report leftover vaccine on the new internet portal impfrettung.de (German only).
 Those willing to be vaccinated can register there and book a vaccination appointment on the same day.